microsoft/Windows-IoT-Samples/PushButtton/CS/README.md

 * [330 &#x2126; resistor](http://www.digikey.com/product-detail/en/CFR-25JB-52-330R/330QBK-ND/1636)

-* Breadboard and several male-to-male for the UP Board.
+* Breadboard and several male-to-male wires for the UP Board.

 ### Connect the circuit to your device

 Let's start by wiring up the components on a breadboard.
-Visit the corresponding **UP Board** sections below depending on your device.

 #### UP Board